LisaDezaki/cortex-app/README.md

-## laravel-svelte-starter
+## cortex-app

 Starter template using Laravel and Svelte.

-This starter template includes:
+This app is built using a starter template which includes:
 - Laravel 11
 - Svelte
 - Inertia.js
 - Vite
 - Tailwind CSS
-- daisyUI
 - sqlite

 ### Installation